raharrison/ryanharrison.co.uk/_posts/2015-11-06-upgrading-to-jekyll-3.md

 More information about the release can be found over at it's [news page][2].

-Luckily, migrations up to the new version don't seem to be too bad unless you are using a lot of plugins that haven't yet recieved an update.
+Luckily, migrations up to the new version don't seem to be too bad unless you are using a lot of plugins that haven't yet received an update.
 In my case, as of writing, I am just using `jekyll-sitemap` and `jekyll-paginate`.
 The latter of which is now deprecated which I will come on to.

 To upgrade versions I simply ran: